Fourth-dimension roller coaster: S&S Free Spin

 In late 2012, S&S Worldwide unveiled a new concept called Free Spin which features a similar ride to Intamin ZacSpin.
 Each vehicle features two seating rows, and each row rotates independently.
-Because the axis of rotation is at the center of mass of each guest, rider comfort is significantly improved.
+As the axis of rotation is at the center of mass of each guest, rider comfort is significantly improved.
 Like with ZacSpin, Seats spin freely, but during several track sections a system of magnets forces a controlled inversion.
 The first installation of a 4D Free Spin was Batman: The Ride at Six Flags Fiesta Texas in 2015.

 Intamin ZacSpin second generation

 In 2016, Intamin announced an updated version that like Free Spin also features a vehicle with two seating rows rotating independently, and an axis of rotation at the center of mass of each guest to improve rider comfort.